Cmoconnor0823/Login_Exercises/day 1/2.exercise-tracker-repo/exercise-tracker.md

 ### Model

 * There is a space to include the model.
 Set it to const User and require the model you created earlier.
 Do not forget that in our app  a) it is User with a capital 'U' due to how we named it in our model (and it is standard to use a capitial letter here), and b) when you see 'User' think 'database'.
+* ex: const User = require('file path to User.js here ');

 ### Middleware

-* can be cut and pasted
+*Those methods/functions/operations that are called BETWEEN processing the Request and sending the Response in your application method.*

+* The next lines are our middleware you can reference this portion from a prior document, or look  at your documentation.
 * Express urlencoded lets the url make the req.body.
-False means that it cannot have nested code in the URL, but can include queries?
-(Or at least that is my understanding)
+There are several options here, and for more information refer to your documentation.
+In this case we want to set extended to false to parse our data with the queryString library
 * express.json() replaces body-parser, allows server to read req.body
-* express.static() allows the server to read that which is in the public folder (i.e. css, javascript, images, icons, fonts etc.)
+* express.static() allows the server to read the contents of the public folder (i.e. css, javascript, images, icons, fonts etc.)

 ### Routes

-* '/'
+* app.get '/' -What to serve up at our landing for our site
 * res.sendFile() serves up the html file
-* There is a space for an additional GET route and a POST route used in the original exercise
+* Since we are using the template file from the Exercise Traceker project,there is a space for an additional GET route and a POST route leave these empty for now.

 ### Connect Mongoose

+* Now we connect to our database with mongoose.
+Our first parameter, process.env.DATABASE_URI, is stored in our .env file
-* There are two additional objects to be passed to mongoose to avoid a deprication error, they will be added in another exercise
+* There are two additional objects to be passed to mongoose to avoid a deprication error: { useNewUrlParser: true, useUnifiedTopology: true }
-* connects MongoDB to the server, the mongoose model acts as the 'go-between'
+* This function connects MongoDB to the server, the mongoose model acts as the 'go-between'

 ### App listen

-* starts the server listening in a port
+* app.listen starts the server listening in a port -(the port stored in our .env file)
-* open terminal and type in npm run dev to start (with nodemon)
+* Now go ahead and open your terminal and type in npm run dev to start (with nodemon)
-* Should see console.logs from the database and the server
+* Youe should see console.logs from the database and the server telling you that mongoose is connected and which port your site is being hosted on

 ## Views

+* Now go to your view folder and review the contents.
 * The HTML is a form which POSTs information to the route endpoint
-* It might be useful to remind the students that the variables in the 'route' code come from the 'name' property in the HTML form, as do the endpoints
+* It might be useful to remember that the variables in the 'route' code come from the 'name' property in the HTML form, as do the endpoints
-* It is also good to remind the students that the server does not automatically 'see' the HTML or CSS (or javascript).
+* It is also good to remember that the server does not automatically 'see' the HTML or CSS (or javascript).
 The server needs to be pointed in their direction.